canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 and pushing them to the Prometheus Pushgateway, in appropriate groups, so that they can be temporarily stored, exposed and then scraped by Prometheus.
-Charmed Spark comes with the [spark-metrics](https://github.com/banzaicloud/spark-metrics) exporter already packaged in the [Charmed Spark OCI image](https://github.com/canonical/charmed-spark-rock), that is used as default base for both Driver and Executors pods.
+Charmed Spark comes with the [Spark metrics exporter](https://github.com/banzaicloud/spark-metrics) already packaged in the [Charmed Spark OCI image](https://github.com/canonical/charmed-spark-rock), that is used as default base for both Driver and Executors pods.
 This exporter is designed to push metrics to the `prometheus-pushgateway-k8s` [charm](https://charmhub.io/prometheus-pushgateway)
 , which is integrated with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).